All API HubAll API Hub

 • Effect:

-• Among abnormal accounts, the current site will be displayed first;
+• Among abnormal accounts, the current site will be prioritized;

 • The rest will continue to be sorted by pinned status and other rules.